bkconrad/wasabi/README.md

 The main advantages of using Wasabi are:

+ - All data is transferred as binary rather than JSON
- - You only need to write single short function per class to start replicating
+ - You only need to write a single short function per class to start replicating
- - All data is transferred as binary as opposed to ascii JSON
- - Replicated object lifetimes are automatically managed based on a "scope" callback which may be set for each client (or not at all)
+ - Replicated object lifetimes can be managed based on a "scope" callback which may be set for each client (or not at all)
- - Remote RPC invocation works almost exactly like local function calls
+ - <del>Remote RPC invocation works almost exactly like local function calls</del> (not quite yet...)
  - Prototypal inheritance of is fully supported out-of-the-box

 # Usage

+The following is a simple overview with minimal code.
+You can see a functional demo project at https://github.com/kaen/wsb_simple

+For further reading, make sure to look at the [API Docs on GitHub](http://kaen.github.io/wasabi/doc/) or build your own locally with `jake doc`.

 ## Simple Replication